Tejas945/Test/Python/README.md

 ## Usage:
-Navigate to the Folder Python where it is downloaded.
+Navigate to the Folder using Python Jupyter Notebook where it is downloaded.
 Open the python file and execute each block of code.
 The intermediate results will appear after each code block.